 Blood cancer: symptoms, causes and treatments

-also known as hematologic cancer, refers to a group of cancers that affect the production and function of blood cells in the bone marrow and lymphatic system.
+Blood cancer, also known as hematologic cancer, refers to a group of cancers that originate in the blood and bone marrow.
+It affects the production and function of blood cells, leading to abnormal cell growth and potential disruption of the body’s immune system and vital functions.

-Symptoms of blood cancer can vary depending on the specific type and stage of the disease.
-Common symptoms include fatigue, unexplained weight loss, frequent infections, easy bruising or bleeding, bone pain, swollen lymph nodes, and shortness of breath.
+Symptoms of blood cancer can vary depending on the specific type and stage.
+Common symptoms include fatigue, unexplained weight loss, fever, decreased immunity to infections, abnormal bleeding or bruising, bone or joint pain.
+However, it’s important to note that symptoms can differ among individuals, and proper medical evaluation is necessary for an accurate diagnosis.